TEXAS SPORTING CLAYS ASSOCIATION, INC.

-ARTICLE I – NAME
+ARTICLE I – NAME AND FISCAL YEAR

 ARTICLE II - PURPOSE

-The purpose of the TSCA shall be as follows:
+The purpose of TSCA is as follows:

-- (c) To forward the development of those characteristics of honesty, good fellowship, self-discipline, team play and self-reliance which are essentials of good sportsmanship and the foundation of true patriotism.
+- To forward the development of those characteristics of honesty, good fellowship, self-discipline, team play and self-reliance which are essentials of good sportsmanship and the foundation of true patriotism.

 ARTICLE III – OFFICES

-ARTICLE IV – OFFICERS
+ARTICLE IV – OFFICERS and DIRECTORS

-- (c)Officers shall be limited to (2) two year terms in one office with the total limit as a board member not to exceed 4 total terms as an officer.
+- (d)Officers shall be limited to two consecutive, two year terms in one office with the total limit as a Board officer not to exceed four (4) total consecutive terms as an officer.
 Directors shall have no term limit.
-Board members must maintain 500 registered targets shot each year of their term in office.

 ARTICLE V - DUTIES OF ELECTED OFFICERS

-- (2)While an interim accounting of monies received and routine disbursements made is required to be approved at each meeting of the Board of Directors, a detailed report of all monies received and distributed by the Treasurer shall be made at the Annual State Meeting.
+- (2)While an interim accounting of monies received and routine disbursements made is required to be approved at each Regular meeting of the Board of Directors, a detailed report of all monies received and distributed by the Treasurer shall be published on txclays.com.

 - (3)The Treasurer shall approve and submit proposed shoot dates to theNSCA.

-- (e)State-at-Large Directors: The duties of the State-at-Large Directors shall be to act as a liaison between the membership-at-large and the Board; and to perform such duties and fulfill such responsibilities to successfully complete assigned projects, activities, and services.
+- (d)State-at-Large Directors: The duties of the State-at-Large Directors shall be to act as a liaison between the membership-at-large and the Board; and to perform such duties and fulfill such responsibilities to successfully complete assigned projects, activities, and services.
 Acceptance and performance of such assigned duties and responsibilities is a condition of Board membership.